4.1 Jurisdiction

 A Commerce student may be permitted to take undergraduate classes at another Canadian university for credit toward the Bachelor of Commerce degree on a Letter of Permission (LOP).
 The LOP serves as a guarantee that courses taken at another Canadian university will be accepted for credit towards a Queen’s degree, and must therefore be obtained prior to making any commitments to another university.

-To be granted an LOP, students must be in Good Academic Standing, and have successfully completed a minimum of 24.0 graded units at Queen’s.
+To be granted an LOP, students must be in Good Academic Standing (see 5.2.1 Good Academic Standing), and have successfully completed a minimum of 24.0 graded units at Queen’s.

-Required Commerce courses may not normally be taken via LOP.
+Core Commerce courses may not be taken via LOP.
 For more information, see 4.4.2 Required and Elective Courses.

 Subject to approval by the relevant department, permission may be given for non-Commerce or Commerce elective courses.
 Credit will be given in courses for which an LOP has been issued and which have been completed successfully with a grade of C or 63% or higher (as defined by the university offering the course).
 Courses completed via LOP with a grade less than C or 63% will not appear on the Queen’s transcript, and cannot be counted as credit toward the student’s degree program.